emrekardaslar/fe-DevMemo/README.md

 For production, the API URL is automatically set to `https://be-devmemo.onrender.com/api`.

-## Testing

-The frontend uses Vitest for testing.
-See [TESTING.md](../memory-bank/TESTING.md) for more details on testing strategy and guidelines.

 ## Deployment

 The application is configured for deployment on Render.com.
 See [RENDER-INSTRUCTIONS.md](./RENDER-INSTRUCTIONS.md) for detailed deployment instructions.